e-dant/watcher/readme.md

 **The user should only ever need to use the file `wtr/watcher.hpp` (and maybe this readme).**

 Namespaces and symbols closely follow the directories in the `devel/include` folder.
-Inline namespaces are in directories the the `-` affix.
+Inline namespaces are in directories with the `-` affix.

 For example, `wtr::watch` is inside the file `devel/include/wtr/watcher-/watch.hpp`.
 The namespace `watcher` in `wtr::watcher::watch` is anonymous by this convention.